andrei-shershan/kinodev.Docs/README.md

 ### What is good here?

-- MPV is developed and deployed;
+- MVP is developed and deployed;
 - It covers basic happy flow for admin and customer;
 - In general, tech stack is good;
-- New tools (AI) was used.
+- New tools (AI) were used.

 ### What could be improved?

 - Code quality, it could be better;
 - Adjust architecture, reduce unnecessary services;
 - Be careful with timezones;
-- Add more business logic to cover full managment, including edit, delete, etc;
+- Add more business logic to cover full management, including edit, delete, etc;
 - Add more details about movies - directors, actors, tags, ratings, etc.;
 - Implement customer account;
 - Add authentication with Google, Facebook, etc;
 - Implement Stripe Webhook;
 - Add new payment provider with BLIK payments support;
 - Add order cancellation and refund;
-- Propper error handling;
+- Proper error handling;
-- Increase test coverage, esprecially UI with jest.
+- Increase test coverage, especially the UI with Jest.

 ### What's next?
-Current development is temporarily suspend.
-I will continue one day...
+Current development is temporarily suspended.
+I will resume it one day.